 A day for young musicians aged 9-18 to have fun with music.
 Whether you are familiar with Halsway Manor or visiting for the very first time you are most welcome to come along and have a go in this intensive and fun day of music making.
-Led by Halsway Young Folk Creative Lead Becki Driscoll, along with tutors Jude Rees and Kate Moran.
+Led by Halsway Young Folk Creative Lead Becki Driscoll, along with tutors Jude Rees and Archie Churchill-Moss.

 All instruments are welcome, all abilities are welcome.
 You might be a seasoned Halsway Young Folk participant, keen to meet up with friends and enjoy some music together.
 Or you could be completely new to Halsway and wanting to discover whether the Halsway Young Folk programme might be for you.